If you’re intrigued by the technology of portable induction cooktops but aren’t sure if you’d really use one, this article is for you.

 11. Portable Induction Cooktops Are Great for Small Spaces

 Downsizing?
 Sending your kid off to college?
 Trying to furnish an RV, cabin, or live-on boat?
-Or just tired of firing up your kitchen stove now that it's just the two of you?
+Or just tired of firing up your kitchen stove now that it's just the two (or one) of you?

 A PIC is excellent for small spaces and small families.
 It creates very little heat, is easy to clean up, and is safer than gas or conventional electric (as mentioned already). 🙂